xapp/SFSymbol-Icon-Template/README.md

 * Quick Action (UIApplicationShortcutIcon);
 * TabBar (UITabBarItem).

-While any custom SF Symbol is supported by iOS 15, without special "Guides", icon size is limited to 24pt or might be displayed .
+While any custom SF Symbol is supported by iOS 15, without special "Guides", icon size is limited to 24pt and might be displayed.